Last Updated: Feb 8, 2021

 What information will recipients be required to report?

-HHS says these four data elements that will be required for reporting:
+HHS says these are the data elements that will be required for reporting:

 - Demographic Information